javascript-sintaxis-basica

 Instructions and Sequential Execution

-In JavaScript, the code is composed of instructions that execute sequentially.
+In JavaScript, code is composed of instructions that are executed sequentially.

-This means that the instructions run one after another, from top to bottom, in the order they appear.
+This means that instructions are executed one after another, from top to bottom, in the order they appear.

 console.log(name);

-In this example, the first line defines a variable called name with the value "Juan", and the second line displays the content of the variable in the console.
+In this example, the first line defines a variable called nombre with the value "Luis", and the second line displays the variable’s content in the console.

 Semicolon to End Statements

-In JavaScript, each instruction generally ends with a semicolon ;.
+In JavaScript, each instruction typically ends with a semicolon ;.

 console.log(name);

-However, the language allows you to omit it in many cases.
-To do this, it applies some rules called ASI (Automatic Semicolon Insertion).
+However, the language allows omitting it in many cases.
+For this, it applies rules called ASI (Automatic Semicolon Insertion).

-Although JavaScript can generally infer the end of a line, it is good practice to always use a semicolon.
-Otherwise, it can lead to errors.
-We see this with a simple example.
+Although JavaScript can generally infer the end of a line, it is good practice to always use the semicolon.
+Otherwise, it can cause errors.
+Let’s see a simple example.

 const c = 1 + 2